romnegrillo/python-shopee-scraping/README.md

 ### About
 This repository contains Python automation programs to web scrape shopee.ph and gather information about the items you purchased in your Shopee account.
+Note, the link is  shopee.ph.
+I have not tested it in another shopee website of another country.

 This program will generate a PDF report of all the items you bought in Shopee, including its name and price in tablular format, and the total money you spent